WP Security Audit is a plugin which allows web site administrators to monitor internal web site usage for auditing and security purposes.

 WP Security Audit Log is developed by Kypri Ltd, a company registered in the United Kingdom under number SC514191 whose registered office is at 42 Charlotte Square, Edinburgh, EH2 4HQ.
 Email contact: firstname.lastname@example.org.

 For the purposes of the Data Protection Act 1998, GDPR, and the forthcoming Data Protection Bill, the data controller is (as above).
-Our ICO registration can be found here.
+Our ICO Data Controller registration number is ZA310527.

 WHAT INFORMATION WE COLLECT, AND WHY